nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![SortSuccess](images/SortSuccess.png)

-### Remind user of clients policy expiration date : `remind`
+### Remind user of clients policy expiry date : `remind`

-Reminds the user of clients that have approaching policy expiration date within a certain number of days.
+Reminds the user of clients that have approaching policy expiry date within a certain number of days.

 Format: `remind NUMBER_OF_DAYS`